How to Skim Coat Walls and Ceilings

-Setting compound is a powder that sets to a very hard finish when mixed with water, similar to concrete.
+Setting compound is a powder that sets to a very hard finish when mixed with water, similar to the way concrete sets.
 It comes in setting rates of a few minutes to an hour or more.
 Ready-mixed joint compound comes wet and ready to use out of the bucket.
 It takes several hours to dry and is soft compared to setting compound.

 Which compound to choose depends on the surface to be skimmed.
 For most major damage, the best choice is setting compound.
 This would include any water-damaged plaster or drywall, and very rough surfaces like drywall textures that will require several coats of mud to smooth out.
 Use a relatively slow setting compound like Durabond90® for big jobs like this.